‘Bold And The Beautiful’ Spoilers For Thursday: Zoe Issues A Shocking Threat

 The Bold and the Beautiful spoilers indicate that Zoe won’t be satisfied with just threatening the youngest Buckingham.
 Instead of being glad that Paris was offered a job at the international fashion house, she will demand that she refuse the position.

 As far as the fashionista is concerned, she’s the only sibling who will be working at Forrester Creations.
-She won’t allow Paris to steal her limelight and demands that she turns down the offer.
+She won’t allow Paris to steal her limelight and demands she turns down the offer.

 Paris will feel blindsided.
 She wanted to make a difference in Los Angeles, but now her sister wants her to go elsewhere.
 She doesn’t understand why Zoe feels so threatened.

-Of course, the real reason that Zoe is acting out is far more intriguing.
+Of course, the real reason Zoe is acting out is far more intriguing.
 Even though she is engaged to Carter, she also likes Zende Forrester Dominguez (Delon de Metz).
 They bonded and were getting along great before Carter proposed.

 When Paris came to Los Angeles, she and Zende clicked instantly.
 The designer and the social worker get along like a house on fire and this irritates Zoe.
 She wants Paris out of the picture as soon as possible, because she cannot bear to see Zende flirting with her.